-And, if your target audience loves visuals, then you cannot afford to ignore the platform that sees 70 million photo updates everyday…
+And, if your target audience loves visuals, then you cannot afford to ignore the platform that sees 80 million photo updates every day…

-In particular, businesses belonging to the fashion, travel or food industry have a terrific opportunity to engage with their audience on Instagram.
+In particular, businesses belonging to the fashion, travel, or food industry have a terrific opportunity to engage with their audience on the app you can download for free -Instagram.

-Yet, only 30% of businesses are active on social media use Instagram.
-You might think that low business adoption rate will mean that you’ll face lower competition and see higher social engagement on Instagram.
+Yet, only 30% of businesses are active on social media have an Instagram account.
+You might think that low business adoption rate will mean that you’ll face lower competition and see higher social engagement and more free Instagram followers.

-With the increase in frequency of updates, an Instagram user misses 70% of posts from the accounts they follow.
+For example, with the increase in the frequency of updates on the Instagram feed, a free Instagram follower misses 70% of posts from the accounts they follow.

 Yep, Instagram is following Facebook’s suite.

 This means that you can’t simply rely on real-time industry updates or increase your Instagram photo or posting frequency to get real estate in more of your follower feeds.
 You’ve got to focus more on your free Instagram followers preferences and use innovative techniques to engage with them.